Leeds United F.C.–Manchester United F.C. rivalry: Earliest meetings

 Manchester United were the first side to emerge, despite club football itself first originating in Yorkshire.
 The club was founded in 1878 as Newton Heath L&YR by employees of Lancashire and Yorkshire Railway, with the company – as the name suggests – covering both historic counties.
 The club's new owners later changed their name to Manchester United in 1902.
 Leeds had traditionally been a rugby league city so it was a while before the attraction of football finally appealed to the local people.
 An association football club was finally made though in 1904, when Leeds City emerged.
 The two sides clashed for the first time in the Second Division at Manchester United's Bank Street stadium on 15 January 1906 in front of 6,000 fans.
-Leeds City won the game 3–0, but United won the return game at Elland Road 2–1 in April.
+Leeds City won the game 3–0, but United won the return game at Elland Road 3–1 on 21 April.

 These matches proved to be both the first and the last times that the two clubs met, as Manchester United were promoted to the First Division at the end of the 1905–06 season and Leeds City were eventually forcibly disbanded due to financial irregularities.
 A new club was formed under the name "Leeds United", and they began playing in the Midland League, taking the place vacated by Leeds City's reserve team.
 The club also took over Elland Road, which had been occupied by Yorkshire Amateur since the demise of Leeds City.
 Leeds United were elected to the Second Division on 31 May 1920 and they met Manchester United for the first time at Old Trafford on 20 January 1923.
 However, the 25,000 spectators went home disappointed as the match ended 0–0.
 Manchester United claimed the first victory, and indeed the first away win, between the two sides, when they beat Leeds 1–0 at Elland Road a week later on 27 January.
 It took Leeds until the 1925–26 season to gain their first victory, winning 2–0 at Elland Road on 3 October.

 In the 1928–29 season Leeds achieved their first away victory against Manchester United, with a 2–1 win at Old Trafford in the First Division.
 Leeds also won the fixture at Elland Road 3–2 and became the first of the two sides to achieve a double over the other (winning both fixtures between the two sides in one season).
 Manchester United's first double over Leeds, however, did not come until 1946–47, when a 3–1 win at Old Trafford was followed by a 2–0 win at Elland Road.
 Neither side was particularly successful during this period though, and the two sides only met sporadically due to several promotions and relegations.